 - Electronics, an area where demand is increasing because of computers, larger and more sophisticated televisions, digital media and appliances

 Industrial/Government.
-Virginia’s utilities serve several large industrial customers, major military bases, one of the largest ports in the United States, and a large share of the computer infrastructure supporting the Internet and centralized computing.
+While Virginia’s utilities serve several large industrial customers, including major military bases, one of the largest ports in the United States, and a large share of the computer infrastructure supporting the Internet, its per capita industrial sector energy consumption is ranked 38th highest in the nation.